-The gun discharge was the first public incident of its kind in the history of the Federal Flight Deck Officer program, which has trained thousands of pilots to carry weapons in an effort to improve aviation safety.
+The pilot was carrying the gun under the Federal Flight Deck Officer program, which has trained thousands of pilots to carry weapons to increase aviation safety.
+Saturday's incident was the first case of an accidental firing.